 Design is always carried out on PCB routing software.

-In this article, we’ll walk through ten proven tips and tricks for great printed circuit board design/layout.
+In this article, we’ll walk through ten proven tips and tricks on how to design/layout and buy circuit boards.

 1. Don’t Rush To Use The Autorouter